SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/MediaOps_Concepts/MediaOps_ProfileConfig.md

 The first step will be to create [Profile parameters](https://docs.dataminer.services/user-guide/Standard_Apps/SRM/srm_concepts/srm_definitions.html#profile-parameter) and [Profile definitions](https://docs.dataminer.services/user-guide/Standard_Apps/SRM/srm_concepts/srm_definitions.html#profile-definition).

 > [!TIP]
 > Only define the parameters that can differentiate between jobs to keep the configuration work minimal for operators.
 Make sure your profile parameters are easy to understand for operators.
 For example, video formats (e.g. 1080p, 1080i, 720p, ...) are more intuitive compared to defining BW that is needed on network level and the BW could be calculated based on the video format used.
+However, when capacity management is needed on a resource, then you need to define the capacity parameter on the corresponding node.

 ## Profile instances or presets